-Our program emphasizes the four pillars of socially responsibility and shared value: ethical decision-making and governance, social and community accountability, diversity and inclusion, and environmental sustainability.
+The Mills MBA Program emphasizes the four pillars of social responsibility and shared value: ethical decision-making and governance, social and community accountability, diversity and inclusion, and environmental sustainability.
 These values are integrated throughout our curriculum, our co-curricular activities and our partnerships with organizations that share similar values.
-Across the curriculum, the faculty emphasizes real-world applications and learning from both theory and practice.
+Across the Mills MBA curriculum, our faculty emphasizes real-world applications and learning from both theory and practice.

-Recognizing Mills' long-standing commitment to women's education and diversity, our program is distinguished among business schools by the rich diversity of identities, experiences, and perspectives that our students bring to enhance our programs and classroom experience.
+Recognizing Mills' long-standing commitment to women's education and diversity, our MBA Program is distinguished among graduate business schools by the rich diversity of identities, experiences, and perspectives that our students bring to enhance our programs and classroom experience.
 It also positions the Lokey Graduate School of Business as an important source of talent for employers seeking to strengthen diversity within their managerial and leadership levels.

 Building on this foundation, our students learn how to deliver enterprise-wide value through our required core courses in marketing, operations, human resources management, and management information systems.
 These courses in the functional areas of management are supplemented by two additional core courses designed to hone students’ leadership skills and perspectives—leadership and ethics, and our capstone integrative course in strategic management.